ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 $ systemctl start test
 ```

-So, we need to account for double events and still end up managing the test service.
+So, we need to account for double events and manage the test service.
 See [4] for a logic diagram of Wants, PartOf, and Requires.
 There's a mapping of these associative properties and inverses here [5].

 ### Path - partially successful

-And finally, we can create a path file which monitors paths like:
+Lastly, we can create a path file which monitors paths like:

 ```console
 $ systemctl cat test.path